 External candidates are not employed by the ACT and perform their doctoral research in their own time.

 The ACT External PhD Programme consists of:

-- inclusion on relevant ACT and Amsterdam Law School mailing lists
+inclusion in relevant ACT and Amsterdam Law School mailing lists.

 The external PhD candidate establishes (together with her/his supervisor) a Training and Supervision plan (OBP) in which they agree upon a fully developed research proposal, the frequency of their meetings and participation of the candidate in courses and seminars offered by ACT, the Amsterdam Law School or other accredited research schools.

 The candidate’s research progress is evaluated yearly, taking into account the agreements contained in the OBP.

 At the stage of reaching out to a potential supervisor, candidates are advised to have a draft research proposal already at hand.
 The intended supervisor will liaise with the ACT board to secure support for the application.